Jade3375/RichCord/README.md

 # RichCord

 A discord rich prescience IPC client for nodejs written is TypeScript

+still a WIP